-Climate change and disaster risk questions Yes No Remarks The following questions are not for environmental categorization.
-They are included in this checklist to help identify potential climate and disaster risks. • Is the Project area subject to hazards such as earthquakes, floods, landslides, tropical cyclone winds, storm surges, tsunami or volcanic eruptions and climate changes The area is not subject to floods, landslides, tropical cyclone winds, storm surges, tsunami or volcanic eruptions and localized climate changes.
-However, the sub-project area falls in seismic zone-V as per seismic zonation map of India.
-Could changes in temperature, precipitation, or extreme events patterns over the Project lifespan affect technical or financial sustainability (eg., increased erosion or landslides could increase maintenance costs, permafrost melting or increased soil moisture content could affect sub-grade).
-No Are there any demographic or socio-economic aspects of the Project area that are already vulnerable (eg., high incidence of marginalized populations, rural- urban migrants, illegal settlements, ethnic minorities, women or children)?
-No Could the Project potentially increase the climate or disaster vulnerability of the surrounding area (e.g., by encouraging settlement in areas that will be more affected by floods in the future, or encouraging settlement in earthquake zones)?
-No
+Climate change and disaster risk questions The following questions are not for environmental categorization.
+They are included in this checklist to help identify potential climate and disaster risks.
+Yes No Remarks Is the project area subject to hazards such as earthquakes, floods, landslides, tropical cyclone winds, storm surges, tsunami or volcanic eruptions and climate changes? > The sub project area is not vulnerable to natural disasters like floods, landslides, cyclone winds, storm surges, tsunami or volcanic eruptions and localized climate changes.
+However, the subproject area Could changes in precipitation, temperature, salinity, or extreme events over the Project lifespan affect its sustainability or cost? ✓ Change in the physical factors does not affect the sustainability of the sub project.
+Are there any demographic or socio-economic aspects of the Project area that are already vulnerable (e.g. high incidence of marginalized populations, rural-urban migrants, illegal settlements, ethnic minorities, women or children)? > No such issues are anticipated.
+Could the project potentially increase the climate or disaster vulnerability of the surrounding area (e.g., increasing traffic or housing in areas that will be more prone to flooding, by encouraging settlement in earthquake zones)? ✓ No such issues are associated with sub project